unggulprayogaa18/aircraft-project-aerospace/README.md

    ```

 The application will open in your browser, usually at `http://localhost:5173`.
 Ensure the backend service is running before accessing the frontend.

+## Design Rationale Explained in Detail

+The core goal of this project was to build a stable and maintainable application quickly.
+To achieve this, we made specific choices regarding the structure (Architecture), the tools (Technology Stack), and how we tackle the main problem (Data Extraction).

+1. Architectural Choice: Decoupled Microservices
+We chose a Decoupled Microservice Architecture.
+This simply means we built the application as two separate, independent parts:

+The Brain (Backend): This part handles all the difficult, invisible work—like getting data from the external source.

+The Face (Frontend): This part handles everything the user sees and interacts with—the map, the aircraft icons, and the popups.

+Why this choice?
+Separating the two ensures that if there's a problem with the map display (Frontend), the data collection (Backend) keeps running, and vice versa.
+It makes the entire application more stable, easier to develop, and easier to scale because we can upgrade or troubleshoot each part independently.